-The main taxes of the taxation code in Singapore
+The main taxes of the taxation code in Singapore are as follows:

 - Income tax;

-• Real estate tax;
+- Real estate tax;

-• Motor vehicle tax;
+- Motor vehicle tax;

-• Customs and excise duty;
+- Customs and excise duty;

-• Goods and Services Tax (GST)
+- Goods and Services Tax (GST);

 - Betting and casino taxes.

 The income tax in Singapore is subdivided into the corporate income tax, applicable for businesses, and personal income tax, for private persons.